cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 ## Get Start with SageMaker

-In this section, we will explain on how you create your first Amazon SageMaker notebook instance, and train a model.
+In this section, we will explain how you create your first Amazon SageMaker notebook instance, and train a model.
 You train the model using an algorithm provided by Amazon SageMaker, deploy it, and validate it by sending inference requests to the model's endpoint.